MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-powerbi.md

 It supports retrieval of data from tables, computation of measures, execution of DAX queries and metadata. (#TODO link to API docs)

-We extend Pandas dataframes with additional metadata propagated from the Power BI source.
+It extends Pandas dataframes with additional metadata propagated from the Power BI source.
 This metadata includes:

 - Power BI data categories
   - Geographic: address, place, city, ...
   - URL: web url, image url
   - Barcode
 - Relationships between tables